ff6347/gestalten-in-code/projects/spirals-chaos/index.md

 >Draw from the middle of the sheet a spiral about the whole sheet.
 Draw randomly distributed circles, quadrangles and triangles all over the sheet.
 Hatch this in the end.

-At the end of this task I have noticed that extremely different results have come out and the most exciting one was for me with the spiral.
-I have completely removed from my set of rules from the beginning, but sometimes you get through doing things great results.
+At the end of this project very different results came out.
+From the construction was the most exciting one this with the spiral, so that this project went on in this direction.
+Although it had differed from the first set of rules very much, also about detours comes an interesting result.

 ### 1. 3 Postprocessing - Spiral Chaos
 **Task**